Preschool Opportunities and Mandatory Kindergarten

 Students’ life experiences not only impact their behavior and their ability to learn, but impact their long-term health and life expectancy.
 If untreated, trauma can account for a 20-year reduction in one’s life expectancy.
 As the number of traumatic events experienced during childhood increases, the risk for the following health problems in adulthood increases depression, alcoholism, drug abuse, suicide

-Young children exposed to five or more significant adverse experiences in the first three years of childhood face a 76 percent likelihood of having one or more delays in their language, emotional or brain development.
+- Young children exposed to five or more significant adverse experiences in the first three years of childhood face a 76 percent likelihood of having one or more delays in their language, emotional or brain development.

-- Twenty-six percent of the children in the U.S. will witness or experience a traumatic event before they turn four.
+- Twenty-six percent of the children in the U.S. will witness or experience a traumatic event before they turn four years old.

-Trauma Informed Care changes the way schools provide services for students.
-The question becomes, “What has happened to this child?”, instead of, “What is wrong with this child?”.
+Trauma informed care changes the way schools provide services for students.
+The question becomes, “What has happened to this child?”, instead of, “What is wrong with this child?”
 A student’s school can serve as a critical system of support for a child who has experienced trauma.

 Administrators, teachers and staff can help reduce the impact of trauma on children by recognizing trauma responses, accommodating and responding to traumatized students within the classroom setting and referring children to outside professionals when necessary.

-- Create a safe and supportive schools program.
+- Create safe and supportive schools programs.

 The Financial Impact of Vouchers

 As Indiana continues to divert funds from community public schools to support its controversial private school voucher program, there is greater research showing the program does not improve student learning.